 CHOOSING THE BEST OPTION

-Grants are the best option for planning, expanding, or evaluating program opportunities as these activities are generally too speculative to be funded by by loans or equity financing.
+Grants are the best option for planning, expanding, or evaluating program opportunities, as these activities are generally too speculative to be funded by loans or equity financing.
 Grantmakers are open to supporting innovation and entrepreneurship and are interested in improving access to services and economic growth in under-resourced communities.
 When choosing a grant, determining the following will help you find potential grantmaking partners whose giving priorities and eligibility requirements are aligned with your needs:

 • Activities that your project or program will undertake